Design-Computing/Design-Computing.github.io/md/week1.md

   Check out [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for an intro to how formatting works in markdown (`.md`) files.

 - That means that if you kept up in class, no homework this week!
 It's a great chance to read some of the articles below.
 They won't teach you python, but they _will_ broaden your mind.

+In theory, you can't get a full set of green ticks without everything going right.
+If you get all the ticks, then you have finished your homework. _Don't_ leave class if you don't have a full set of green ticks

 ### Readings